technofocus-pte/copltagnthnsolgd/LabGuides/Lab 2/Lab 2.md

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image13.png)

 3. Enable the file for Q&A.
+  - Go to the Settings tab.
+  - Under the Files section, find your uploaded file.
+- Turn on the "Orchestration" toggle next to the file.
+   Save the settings.

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image14.png)